pomber/didact/readme.md

 ## Step-by-step guide

-We are doing a step-by-step guide to the code on Medium.
-These are the posts of the series so far:

 | Medium Post | Code sample | Commit |
 | --- | :---: | :---: |
 | [Introduction](https://engineering.hexacta.com/didact-learning-how-react-works-by-building-it-from-scratch-51007984e5c5) |  |  |